 Variations and add ins:

-- You can use any type of fresh fruit that you like to make this recipe including strawberries, grapes, blueberries, raspberries, blackberries, oranges, grapefruit, watermelon, etc.
+- You can use any type of fresh fruit that you like to make this recipe.

-- You can use either cane sugar or white granulated sugar to make this recipe.
+- You can use either cane sugar or white granulated sugar to make this dessert.
 Just note that white sugar tends to boil faster so it will be quicker to make.

-To make Tanghulu without a candy thermometer, you can test the temperature of the boiling sugar water by dipping a spoon into cold ice water and then dipping the spoon into the syrup.
-If the sugar syrup hardens immediately, then you have reached the proper temperature.
-You can then start dipping the fresh fruit into the boiling sugar water.
+To make Tanghulu without a candy thermometer, the best way to do so is by testing the temperature of the boiling sugar water by dipping a spoon into a bowl of ice water and then dipping the spoon into the syrup.
+If the sugar syrup hardens immediately, then you have reached the right temperature.
+You can then start dipping the fruit skewers into the boiling sugar mixture.

 How to serve:

-This dessert is best served right away after it's prepared.
-If you let it sit for too long at room temperature the sugar coating will start to soften and melt.
+This treat is best served right away after it's prepared.
+If you let this fruit candy sit for too long at room temperature the sugar coating will start to soften and melt.
 However, you can also keep it in the fridge until you are ready to eat it as the sugar shell will stay hard in the fridge.

 How to store: